jungjanos/Movie-Tracker/README.md

 * Component interfaces (named Ch9.\[Component Name].Contracts) and implementations (naming consistent with the interface project) are splitted into separate assemblies.
 Dependencies between **assemblies are managed according to the Stairway pattern**:
   * Clients only depend on the interface
   * Interface implementations are placed in separate assembly thus easily replacable
   * Dependencies between layers always point down (Ui -> Services.Contracts, Services -> Data.Contracts)

+### Ui assembly, Entry point, DI-configuration root, resolution root

+* The Ui project is located under Ch9/Ch9.Ui.
+It holds the dependencies to Xamarin.Forms.
+* Entry point into the (platform independent part of the) application is at:
+`protected override async void Ch9/Ch9.Ui/App.xaml.cs.OnStart()`
+* Configuration root of DI is located at the App class constructor: `Ch9/Ch9.Ui/App.xaml.cs.App()` where `DependencyResolver.ConfigureServices(httpClient, Application.Current.Properties)` is called
+* Xamarin.Forms does not have inbuilt support for DI.
+Thus resolution needs to be started manually.
+Resolution root for DI are the ViewModel classes (resolved from their owner, the View object).
+They are the only types which get resolved manually, other dependencies are resolved recursively.

 # Distribution